cafemesa/NaSoNav/README.md

 To run the simulator with the new speed modify the lines 23 and 24 in the run_experiment.py file.
 In line 23 the variables speedsValuesAll contain all the values the user can choose, add your new speed here.
 In the line 24, speedsValues contain the speed that will be executed for the experiment, add the desired ones here from the existing in the previous line.

-3. Testinc scenes: The scenes are defined in sceneIds (line 20).
+3. Testing scenes: The scenes are defined in sceneIds (line 20).
 As default  the simulator works with the scenes 0 to 9.
 If you want, is possible to remove from the simulator some scenes just removing from the array.

 If you want to create a new simulated environment on another fragment of the dataset, edit the node file in src/create_simulated_environments.cpp, lines 55-57.
 Here you can define the initFrame, the endFrame and the personId that willl be removed from the scene and be replaced with the robot.
 Then compile your workspace and run: